Back to DWU AI Articles

 Traffic Data Detailed (passengers, ASMs, RPMs, seats) Summary in MD&A section

-For airport finance professionals, Form 41 is preferred because it provides monthly operational and financial data in a standardized format, making trend analysis and carrier comparison more reliable.
+For airport finance professionals, Form 41 is preferred because it provides monthly operational and financial data in a standardized format, enabling trend analysis and carrier comparison with monthly granularity vs. annual/quarterly (BTS vs. SEC filing timelines).
 10-K reports are valuable for understanding management strategy and forward guidance, but the delay in filing and GAAP flexibility make them less suitable for ongoing financial monitoring.

 Historical Context: Form 41 Since the CAB Era